1. I have a question about training and consultancy

 Please see our specific Training, Education and Consultancy FAQs.

-Carry on Gardening is for everyone who needs some extra help to start or continue gardening.
+Our Get Gardening section is for anyone who needs some extra help to start or continue gardening.
 You may have lived with a disability all your life or may be coping with new challenges such as physical or mental conditions caused by a stroke or an accident.
 Perhaps you are living with heart disease or perhaps you have back problems (so you can’t bend easily).
 You may have weak hands or only use one hand, perhaps you find walking difficult, or are losing your sight.

-4. What information is available to help with setting up a therapeutic garden or gardening group?
+5. What information is available to help with setting up a therapeutic garden or gardening group?

-Thrive's leaflet, Raised beds, has information on how to decide whether a raised bed is what you need, where to put a raised bed in your garden, different ways to construct the beds and what to grow.
+We have a wealth of information on raised beds.
+Additionally Thrive's leaflet, 'Raised Beds', has information on how to decide whether a raised bed is what you need, where to put a raised bed in your garden, different ways to construct the beds and what to grow.

-6. What gardening resources are available to people with sight loss?
+7. What gardening resources are available to people with sight loss?

-Carry on Gardening has easier ways to do everyday gardening jobs using tried and tested gardening equipment and tools for people who have sight loss.There are also a range of publications available in large print, braille and audio, these are each full of useful tried and tested gardening techniques devised by people who have sight loss.
+We've produced publications with easier ways to do everyday gardening jobs for people who have sight loss.
+These are available in large print, braille and audio, and full of useful tried and tested gardening techniques devised by people who have sight loss.